Epilogue – The Miracle Child

 Hogwarts itself had changed also in the intervening years, with the decline of the vocal minority who had controlled so much.
 There was now a real History teacher in residence—Binns had been left in his classroom, to drone on about goblin rebellions to an empty room—and the other curriculums such as Muggle Studies had been modernized.
 The other major change was that Severus Snape was no longer in residence, terrorizing Gryffindors and teaching potions rather poorly.

 And as for Dumbledore, though he was now more than one hundred and thirty years of age, he was still hale, though certainly not as mobile as he once was.
 Dumbledore had resigned from Hogwarts after Harry had graduated, making way for Professor McGonagall to take over as Headmistress.
 He had then gained an introduction from Remus to the Society in Egypt, and had joined, happily immersing himself in the protection and studying of ancient magics in an effort to design counters for some of the worst.
-Such was his fame, that the society had immediately offered to make him their leader, but Dumbledore, having served as Headmaster and a leader in British Wizarding society for many years, declined, stating that he wanted nothing more than to just research and study.
-Harry saw him a time or two every year, and though the ancient wizard was truly beginning to show his great age, Harry was certain he would continue to work for the good of all wizard-kind until he finally gave up the ghost.
+Such was his fame that the society had immediately offered to make him their leader, but Dumbledore, having served as Headmaster and a leader in British Wizarding society for many years, declined, stating that he wanted nothing more than to just research and study.
+Harry saw him a time or two every year, and though the ancient wizard was truly beginning to show his great age, Harry was certain he would continue to work for the good of all wizard-kind until he finally went on to his reward.

 As he was standing there watching his family, Harry noticed Jean-Sebastian break away from the group.
 His father-in-law approached and slapped him on the back, saying, "Well done, Harry.
 He's a beautiful child."

 "That he is," Harry replied, looking at his son who was currently situated in Elizabeth Granger's arms.